 5. Clean the whole unit.

 While you are at it, it is best that you start cleaning the whole unit.
-It will make a lot of difference with how effective and efficient your unit is going to be.
+It will make a lot of difference in how effective and efficient your unit is going to be.
 You can vacuum the back of the refrigerator to get rid of dust and other particles that may hinder your refrigerator from working well.
 You can also clean the coils so that your compressor will not work as hard as before.
 Cleaning the whole unit will allow you to have a highly functional refrigerator that can do its best to keep your food fresh.

-You have now learned the various things you can do to keep your refrigerator clean and odor – free.
+You have now learned the various things you can do to keep your refrigerator clean and odor-free.
 Can you still think of other methods that will help get rid of stubborn smells inside your refrigerator?
 Feel free to share your thoughts.